 It’s important to get a food allergy properly diagnosed by a medical professional, as restricting your diet can be harmful.
 You also risk ongoing symptoms with more possible reactions.

-If you think your child may have a food allergy, seek advice straightaway from an appropriately qualified health professional such as a GP, paediatrician, public health nurse (health visitor) or dietitian.
+If you think your child may have a food allergy, seek advice straightaway from an appropriately qualified health professional such as a GP, paediatrician, health visitor or dietitian.

 Help for people diagnosed with allergies